Existence, Pareto reducibility, and connectedness in multi-objective optimization: Elementary proofs and extension: External stability and connectedness

 \begin{theorem} \cite{nac} If $Y\subseteq R^p$ is closed, convex, and $R^p_{\geqq}-$compact, then $Y_N$ is connected.\end{theorem}

 This result has been addressed in some text books, see e.g. Theorem 3.35 in \cite{ehr}.
-Now, utilizing Theorem \ref{full}, we show that the $\lq\lq R^p_{\geqq}-$compactness assumption" in Theorem \ref{connect} results from other assumptions of this theorem, and hence it should be removed.
+Now, we show that the $\lq\lq R^p_{\geqq}-$compactness assumption" in Theorem \ref{connect} results from other assumptions of this theorem, and hence it should be removed.
 If $Y_N=\emptyset$, then the result is trivial.
 So, we assume that $Y_N\neq \emptyset$.
-Since $Y$ is closed and convex, $Y$ satisfies all assumptions of Theorem \ref{full}.
-Therefore, $Y$ is $R^p_{\geqq}-$compact, due to Theorem \ref{full}.